Are you struggling to get to grips with all the new technology that seems to be part of the blogging experience?

 7. FlipBook Plugin for WordPress

 Content repurposing, especially in the form of visual content, is a great way to keep your blog fresh and updated and it’s one of the best online strategies.
-Additionally, creating an eBook from the blog, especially creating a flip book is one of the most effective and attention-grabbing technique.
+Additionally, creating an eBook from the blog, especially creating a flip book, is one of the most effective and attention-grabbing techniques.

-Here is a Flipbook WordPress Plugin that lets you create amazing interactive content, you can share polished, highly visual content.
+Here is a FlipBook WordPress Plugin that lets you create amazing interactive content that you can share polished and highly visual content.